lushbysoni/blog/_posts/2020-09-19-bye-bye-dullhow-to-glow-up-.md

 image: /uploads/skin-care.jpg
 ---

-BYE BYE DULL; HOW TO GLOW UP.

-&nbsp;The “self care” and “glow up” movement has shifted a lot of people’s mentality on skin care and wellness.
+The “self care” and “glow up” movement has shifted a lot of people’s mentality on skin care and wellness.

 &nbsp; Perhaps by now we have all heard monikers coined around the word hydrate, so we pretty much understand why water is essential for great skin.
 A healthy balanced diet that incorporates fruits and vegetables is also essential for healthy glow skin.